 I just wanted to update you on Rider.
 He seems to be adjusting very well to Eric and I. He is very curious on walks and sometimes pulls at us when he wants to check something out.
 We took him to Pacific Beach to walk around and see how he did with the water.
 He enjoyed running right next to the water, but when the tide came in, he ran away.

 The picture I have included was taken last night.
 After our PB excursion, we picked up some pizza at Woodstock's.
-I stayed in the car with Rider (He LOVES rides in the Jeep by the way!) and Eric went in to get the pizza.
-Rider climbed from the back seat into the drivers seat and posed like he was going to drive.
+I stayed in the car with Rider (he LOVES rides in the Jeep!) and Eric went in to get the pizza.
+Rider climbed from the back seat into the driver's seat and posed like he was going to drive.
 I thought it was too cute!
 We are enjoying getting to know each other very much, and I just wanted to let you know he is doing well.
 Hope all is well at SDHS.
 Take care!

 Binx and Sammy Longtail